Governance Topology Index: Methodology

 The following limitations should be considered when interpreting results from the Governance Topology framework:

-• Python standard library only.
-The independent audit was conducted using only Python's standard library (no NumPy, SciPy, or statsmodels).
-This constrains the statistical sophistication of audit replication but ensures maximum reproducibility.
+- Python standard library only.
+All replication code uses only Python's standard library (no NumPy, SciPy, or statsmodels).
+This constrains statistical sophistication but ensures maximum reproducibility.